Alberta Liberal Party: Recent history

 On December 8, 2022, Roggeveen was appointed the permanent leader of the party.

+In the 2023 general election, the Liberals got its lowest vote record in its history with just 0.24%, which is thought to also be due somewhat to the federal Liberals very high unpopularity in the province, even though both parties have no connection with each other, sharing only its name and a similar platform.
+Talk has begun within the Party to potentially change its name to distance itself more from the Federal Liberals, such as when BC United changed its name from the BC Liberal Party (BC United is actually on the centre-right of the political spectrum), and the Saskatchewan Progress Party changing its name from the Liberal Party of Saskatchewan.

 Ideology

 The Alberta Liberal Party has a long heritage of adhering to liberalism, in both the classical sense and in terms of modern liberalism (see social liberalism).
 The party is a centrist party that is focused on creating the conditions for a strong economy, social progressiveness, and safeguarding the environment.